 imitation.
 Yet Hawks' ironic and playful attitude is infectious, and this is perhaps the kookiest of all screwball comedies. ”

-A young socialite is diagnosed with an inoperable brain tumour, and must decide whether she'll meet her final days with dignity.
+A young socialite is diagnosed with an inoperable brain tumor, and must decide whether or not she'll meet her final days with dignity.
 (104 mins.)

 It's a cliché that 1939 was the greatest year in Hollywood history.
 Given the dozen or more famous candidates for Best Picture of 1939 - including Gone With the Wind

 , the Academy's and I'm guessing most people's choice - why would I pick slightly obscure, slightly mundane Dark Victory?

 If it had been a normal year, like 1938, I wouldn't have to defend my choice.
 If Bette had not made Jezebel